 Already know what computer skills you would like to learn or improve?
-Register below or browse the free, in-person classes available to you from our educational partners, New Horizons and Academy X (view registration instructions).
+Register below or browse the free, in-person classes available to you from our educational partner Academy X (view registration instructions).

 To find an Education Fund hosted class click “Register Now” to create a user profile and see what classes are available in your area.

 This class covers essential computer skills for anyone struggling with technology in the workplace.
 You will learn:

 - How to turn on and operate a computer

 - How computer skills increase your marketability with your employer